FuryanRasta/wars/tutorials/03_augmented.md

 ## Outcome Payment, Settlement, Share Withdrawal

-As a refresher, the outcome payment is an amount of tokens that the bond creator had indicated would be paid to the bond once certain goals were reached.
+As a refresher, the outcome payment is an amount of tokens that the war creator had indicated would be paid to the war once certain goals were reached.
 In the case of this tutorial, this is `100000stake`.

-Let's assume that those goals were reached and the bond creator wants to make the outcome payment.
-Note that anyone with enough tokens is able to make the outcome payment, not just the bond creator.
+Let's assume that those goals were reached and the war creator wants to make the outcome payment.
+Note that anyone with enough tokens is able to make the outcome payment, not just the war creator.

-Before making the payment, it is interesting to query the returns from selling before the outcome payment reaches the reserves, using `bondscli q bonds sell-return 50000demo`, which gives:
+Before making the payment, it is interesting to query the returns from selling before the outcome payment reaches the reserves, using `warscli q wars sell-return 50000demo`, which gives:

 ```bash
 ...